workkkfor2012/gemini-coder/docs/privacy.md

 ---
-sidebar_position: 5
+sidebar_position: 6
-hide_table_of_contents: true
 ---

 # Privacy

-Code Web Chat does not collect any usage data
+CWC respects user privacy and does not collect any user data.

 ## Core principles

-### No tracking
+### Zero trackers

-Code Web Chat does not collect any usage statistics.
+We do not use any analytics services, tracking pixels, or other monitoring technologies.

-### API communication
+### Direct API communication

-All your requests are sent directly to the model provider, e.g. Gemini API.
+All your requests are sent directly to providers you set up with your own API keys.

-### Web browser communication
+### Local browser communication

-A local WebSocket server is used for bi-directional message passing.
+A local WebSockets server is run for bi-directional message passing.

 ### Open source

-Code Web Chat is open source under the MIT license.
-This means the entire codebase is publicly available for review and audit.
+The entire codebase is publicly available for review and audit.
 You can verify for yourself that the extension operates as described and adheres to these privacy principles.